Vbrahma-11/Monte-carlo-options-pricing/README.md

 - Python 3.8+
 - CUDA-capable GPU (I used RTX 4070)
-- These packages:
+- These packages: torch, numpy, matplotlib, scipy, pandas

-pip install torch numpy matplotlib scipy pandas

 ## How to Run